 -Live a healthy life / Lose weight.

-The start of your plan of living a healthy life could be: eating vegetables with every meal, to eat at least 3 pieces of fruit, to drink at least 2 L of water and to introduce your body to 15 min of exercise every day.
+The start of your plan to live a healthy life could be: eating vegetables with every meal, to eat at least 3 pieces of fruit, to drink at least 2 L of water and to introduce your body to 15 min of exercise every day.
 These are very good first steps.
 You can start with 2 of these steps or you can start them all at the same time.
 It depends a little bit of what you are already doing at the moment.
 If you’re already doing some things, you could increase some of these steps.
 You could increase the 15 min of exercise to 30 min or you could increase your vegetable intake.
 When you eat more vegetables you can slowly decrease the less heathy things you eat/drink.
-You also don’t have to stop eating everything what is unhealthy.
-If you sometimes enjoy a piece of chocolate, you have to be able to really enjoy it.
-And if you ate a little more than you should have, don’t feel guilty or punish yourself.
+You also don’t have to stop eating all unhealthy things.
+If you sometimes enjoy a piece of chocolate, you need to really enjoy it without guilt.
+And if you ate a little more than you should have, don’t feel guilty or start punishing yourself.
 By feeling good you will accomplish a lot more than by telling yourself you ruined it all.
 Be nice to yourself!
 If it goes really well, you’ll see that by increasing healthy food more and more, you will automatically decrease the bad stuff.
 You will also see that when you exercise regularly (even when it’s 30 min a day) you will feel less peckish, feel happier and feel more motivated.
 This is how it will turn into a lifestyle and that is what you want.
-Living a healthy life is not a diet or something what you do for only 2 months.
+Living a healthy life is not a diet or something that you do for only 2 months.
 Living a healthy life is forever, because you will benefit from it your whole life.
 When living a healthy life, you will also reach your ideal weight, have more energy and feel happier.

 I hope this will help you to reach your goals in the new year and to live the happy life you deserve.
 If you need more help with this or when you have questions, you can always contact me via CONTACT.
 Good luck and I want to wish everybody an amazing 2017 with lots of happiness!

-Did this inspire you to do it a little different this time, if it comes to New Years Revolutions?
+Did this inspire you to do it a little different this time, if it comes to New Year’s Resolutions?
 Do you have more tips to be successful this time?
 Please share this, with me and all the other readers, in the comments below or via Instagram using #PlanetManel.
 Thank you!
 X